 Also, most smokers have tried to quit many times.
 Each smoker is at a different stage of readiness, and can be motivated to quit for different reasons.
 Some people just quit cold turkey and that’s it.
-Others swear by patches or medication such as Champix (varenicline) or exercise.
+Others swear by stop smoking medications such as nicotine patches or prescribed stop smoking tablets.

 Encourage the smoker to try different ways to quit until they find the one that works.

 Often actions speak louder than words.
 Consider the influence you may have on your friend or loved one if you also make some changes to your smoking.
 Are you willing to quit or cut down or make your house or car smokefree?